Haraprosad/Haraprosad/README.md

 ### Hi, Haraprosad Biswas here.

 - 🔭 I’m currently working on Flutter
-- 🌱 I’m currently learning Machine Learning and Native IOS app development
+- 🌱 I’m currently learning Machine Learning
 - 👯 I’m looking to collaborate on Youtube
 - 🤔 I’m looking for help with GSoc
 - 💬 Ask me about Flutter and ML